eyedeekay/sam-forwarder/README.md

 TCP and UDP are both working now.
 Additional functionality might be added by adding other kinds of protocols overtop the TCP and UDP tunnels as a primitive.
 A very basic UDP based VPN will be added soon.
+Obviously these won't be i2pd compatible.
+Not sure what to do about that, except maybe make a "convert" tool that will cull samcatd-specific options.

 I've only enabled the use of a subset of the i2cp and tunnel configuration options, the ones I use the most and for no other real reason assume other